What is a short squeeze and how to trade one

 What is short selling?

 The term "shorting a stock" means betting that the price of a stock will fall.
-We explain more in our short selling guide, but in essence, you borrow the stocks from a broker and sell them.
+Essentially, you borrow the stocks from a broker and sell them.
 You now owe your broker as many stocks as you borrowed, so to make money you need the price of the stocks to fall so you can buy them back at a reduced price.
+We explain more in our short selling guide.

-The issue is, that the value of those stocks might rise.
+The issue is, that the value of those stocks might rise instead.
 If they do, then you need to spend more money on them to buy them back than you initially sold them for, which means you make a loss.
-As the stock value could potentially rise infinitely, you could find yourself losing a lot more money than you originally invested.
+Potentially, the stock value could rise infinitely and you could find yourself losing a lot more money than you originally invested.

 What is a short squeeze